nixbytes/nixbytes.github.io/content/posts/process-substitution.md

 ---

-In the shell piping, the stdout of a command into the stdin is a powerful technique in the terminal.
-But, what happens if you need to pipe the stdout of multiple commands, for example comparing and sort text data?
-Let use an example of where process substitution can be used.
+In the world of shell piping, there's a powerful technique that involves piping the standard output (stdout) of one command into the standard input (stdin) of another.
+However, what happens when you need to pipe the output of multiple commands?
+This is where process substitution comes in handy.

+Process substitution is a shell technique that allows you to use the output of a command as a file argument to another command, without the need to create temporary files or named pipes.
+Instead, process substitution provides a more streamlined and efficient approach to managing shell pipelines.

+Let's take a look at an example to illustrate the benefits of process substitution.
+Suppose you have two unsorted files that you want to compare and find the unique lines in each file.
+Traditionally, you would need to create temporary files to store the sorted and unique lines, and then use the 'comm' command to compare the files.
+However, with process substitution, you can do all of this in one line without the need for temporary files.

-example:
+Here's an example:

 ```bash